emilyhunt/advent-of-code/README.md

 * Basic visualisation support (integrate e.g. chartjs into library stuff?)
 * Improve theme and page design (just use the VS Code colours & add a width?
 I dunno)
 * Chat about the project on Twitter
+* Throw errors at runtime in console in dev mode, or catch+throw visually on the production site (unless I can somehow find a way to show a whole stack trace, which I'd be fine with then having visually - e.g. in the result area.)
+If the error happens when using custom data, the site should suggest to the user that their input may be invalid.

 ## Acknowledgements
 * ric2b's [2021 Advent of Code site](https://github.com/ric2b/advent-of-code/tree/master/2021) was used as inspiration